Reliable Legal Counsel On Purchases And Sales Of Real Estate

 • Mortgage approval: If the buyer is getting bank lender financing, he or she will need to apply for a mortgage.
 It is crucial to complete this step in a timely manner, as it can take a month or more to get lender approval.
 The buyer should always provide the lender with all required documentation and information, especially since he or she does not want to jeopardize the deal by failing to get financing in time.

 • Title search: A title search is typically done on the property during the mortgage application process, which is necessary to ensure there are no existing liens on the property or defects in the title.
 All seller liens should be addressed and cleared up before closing.
-Even if the buyer is not using bank financing, he or she must still conduct a title search, which the Law Office of Phil Napolitano can assist with.
+Even if the buyer is not using bank financing, he or she must still conduct a title search, which the Napolitano Law PLLC can assist with.
 Once the title is clear and the lender approves financing, a closing is scheduled.

 • Walkthrough: A day or so prior to closing, the buyer will want to do a final walkthrough of the property to make sure it is still in the same condition it was the last time he or she saw it.
 He or she will also want to make sure the seller completed any agreed-upon fixes/repairs.